oslokommune/okdata-permission-api/README.md

 Okdata Permission API
 ==================
 API for managing permissions to okdata resources such as datasets.
-The API is currently WIP (work in progress) and is not in use anywhere at this time.

 ## Api Documentation